 - Place the “board” (really, the sheet of paper you just printed) in a good reading position for the ALS patient.
 The numbers should go in order for the patient (left to right, as one normally reads in English).

-- Once the board is in position, you ask “Is the first letter in column 1?
+- Once the board is in position, you watch the patient’s eyes as you ask “Is the first letter in column 1?
 Column 2? etc.” You go through the columns until the patient blinks.

 Okay so now you know what column the first letter is in.
 Let’s say the patient blinked at column 2.

 - Then you read down the letters in the column, in this example, column 2.
 “Is it F?
 G?
 H?
 I? etc.” until the patient blinks.

 Now you know what the first letter of the word is.
 Let’s say the patient blinked at “F”.
 (You might want to write down this first letter on a nearby notepad, at least the first few times you use the letterboard–until you get used to remembering the letters.)

 - You repeat steps 4 and 5 to get to the second letter in the word.
 Let’s say it’s “E”.

 In our case, “FE” would be enough to know that the patient is trying to tell us something about his feet.
 Typically it’s that he wants the foot flexers put on.

 Please feel free to comment or ask questions below.
 I check in about once per week.
 And while we hope this helps you, we are also saddened that you have a need for it.
 Please know our hearts are with you every step of this journey.